 For example, let's say Ian is an instructor at Discount Driving School (DDS).
 While giving a lesson to a student driver, Sarah, Ian is on his phone sending texts and playing games.
-Sarah runs a red light and collided with another car.
-The driver of that car could bring a claim against both Sarah and Ian because both were careless in their actions.
-Had Ian been paying attention, he could have stepped on the extra set of brakes in the driver's ed car and prevented the accident.
+Sarah runs a red light and crashes into a truck.
+The truck driver can file a claim against Sarah and Ian because both were careless in their actions.
+Had Ian been paying attention, he could have stepped on the dual control brakes in the driver's ed car and prevented the accident.

-If you are involved in an accident with a student driver, the driving school itself might be on the hook for your losses related to the accident, but it gets a little more complicated.
+If you are involved in an accident with a student driver, the driving school itself may be on the hook for your damages depending on the circumstances, but it gets a little more complicated.
 Let's look at a few potential legal theories.

 Respondeat Superior.
 You may be able to hold the driving school liable under a theory called "respondeat superior" meaning "let the master answer."
 Under this theory, an employer can be liable for an employee's actions if the employee was on the clock and engaged in work-related duties at the time of the accident.
 For example, the truck driver in the above example could file a car accident lawsuit against Sarah, Ian, and Discount Driving School.
 DDS has a duty to make sure that its employees are properly trained and to manage its driving instructors carefully.